-Hit the pause button on your daily grind and recharge spiritually with other men who are excited about serving Christ, June 5–6, 2020.
+Hit the pause button on your daily grind and recharge spiritually with other men who are excited about serving Christ.
 On the campus of Clarks Summit University, you’ll eat well, recharge, learn from God’s Word and even help with a service project during this jam-packed experience.

 LYFE Women’s Conference

-Teen Leadership Conference (TLC) is entering its 51st year at Clarks Summit University.
-The leadership conference was started with one purpose—equipping students to be leaders in their communities.
+Teen Leadership Conference (TLC) was started with one purpose—equipping students to be leaders in their communities.
 Individuals who attend TLC receive biblically saturated teaching, interactive workshops and worship; along with activities and games.
 The programming of TLC has been designed to provide an outlet for students and their youth leaders to engage, edify, encourage and push one-another to become biblical leaders.
 TLC has existed because of God’s faithfulness.
 It’s never been about one person, it’s about the God-honoring program we provide.

 Big Blue Sports Camps